marcos-surf-journal/marcos-surf-journal.github.io/about.markdown

 ![](/assets/van/shower.gif)

 These are the modifications so far!
 I have been very happy with all of them so far, and I look forward to doing much more.
-For any questions don't hesitate to ask in the comments.
+If you have any questions or remarks you are welcome to leave a comment :point_down: